nyaa/docker-xmr-stak-cpu/README.md

-# What is XMR-Stak-CPU?
+# What is XMR-Stak?

-XMR-Stak-CPU is a universal Stratum pool miner.
+XMR-Stak is a universal Stratum pool miner.
 This is the CPU-mining version.

 ## Links